 In late 1979, the first 400 production R5 Turbos were made to comply with Group 4 homologation and allow the car to compete in international rallies.
 1290 more units would be produced in the following two years at the Alpine factory in Dieppe, France.
 It was a small peppy car perfect for blazing away the French countryside.
 It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless, often shaming more powerful sports cars on the road.
-Many R5 Turbos were upgraded to competition spec.
+Many R5 Turbos were thus upgraded to competition spec.

-Once the original homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
+A second version named “Turbo 2” was introduced for 1983 by using cheaper steel parts to replace many of the light alloy components found in the original 5 Turbo version.
 Thus, the Turbo 2 was approximately 25% less expensive than the original version.
 It is notable to mention that the Turbo 2 itself was homologated a few months later to allow customers to compete with the car.

-Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be a homologation special.
-After the “Maxi” evolution, to which Renault Sport built only 20 examples to be sold exclusively for competition use, you could source a factory kit to update your car to every new spec out of the Renault Sport catalogue.
+Although the Turbo 2 was produced a total of 3167 units to be sold solely to the general public, it can still be considered to be a homologation special.
+This was especially true since you could source a factory kit to update your car to every new spec out of the Renault Sport catalogue.
 The R5 is still very popular and coveted amongst rally and “tuning” enthusiasts.

 ROAD CAR SPECIFICATIONS